Interface In Java Interview Questions

 }

-• No, for defining the default method inside interface “default” keyword is must and it should prefix method declaration
+• No, for defining the default method inside the interface, the “default” keyword is a must, and it should prefix the method declaration

-• Without prefixing default keyword results in a compilation error
+• Without prefixing the default keyword results in a compilation error

 • Compile-time error: Abstract methods do not specify a body

-• Reason: without default keyword, compiler consider it as an abstract method and as said abstract methods don’t have a body
+• Reason: without a default keyword, the compiler considers it as an abstract method, and as said, abstract methods don’t have a body

-Whether multiple inheritances possible i.e.; implementing 2 or more interfaces?
+Are multiple inheritances possible, i.e., implementing 2 or more interfaces?

 • Java allows multiple inheritances through interfaces i.e.; a class can implement 2 or more interfaces